jaimetcf/vuttr/README.md

 Nevertheless, if you want to download the code, run it on your machine, or use it as a starting point for another app, just:

 1. Clone the full https://github.com/jaimetcf/vuttr.git repo
-2. In the backend folder, type:
+2. After cloning, go to the 'backend' folder and type:
 ```
    npm install
 ```
 This will install all the dependencies needed for running the backend.

-3. Also, in the frontend folder, type:
+3. Also, in the 'frontend' folder, type:
 ```
    npm install
 ```